THREE- AND FOUR-BAY HOPPERS

 UNION PACIFIC- The road numbers on Athearn 11983 are for a series of 90-ton ribbed hoppers; however, it would be a better stand-in for UP’s type HK offset side ballast hoppers as repainted after the mid-sixties.

 AMERICAN STEEL & WIRE- Bluford 73611 has a built date of 1/48, but I could find no reference to the company in my Equipment Registers.
-The lack of reporting marks leads me to believe the model represents an intra-plant car that was not used in interchange service.

 UNITED STATES ARMY- Bluford 72461 has a three-panel lubrication plate dating it to 1982 or later, “USAX” cars were not listed in the Equipment Registers, but the index in the Registers indicated that the cars were for “Intra plant service”.

-ELEVEN-PANEL RIBBED HOPPERS
+AAR 70-TON RIBBED HOPPERS

 ATHEARN and ROUNDHOUSE

 Roundhouse produced this body style in N-scale in three variations, flat end, oval ends and peaked ends.
 Athearn acquired the Roundhouse tooling and currently offers this body style to N-scalers.
 Many of the schemes offered by both companies were stand-ins for other models or modern schemes that are outside the scope of this site.
-The chart below lists eleven-panel cars and stand-in schemes separately.
+The chart below lists nine-panel cars and stand-in schemes separately.
 Those models with oval ends are indicated by an “O” in parentheses.
 For models with peaked ends, see the Norfolk & Western exceptions below.

 ATCHISON, TOPEKA & SANTA FE- Roundhouse 86003 represents a series of 90-ton hoppers, a model available from Atlas and Micro-Trains.